 Our paper weight conversion chart can help you determine which weights compare to others across paper types and which weights within each paper type are standard; this will be helpful when purchasing paper supplies for specific and custom printing projects.

-How to Choose the Right Weight of paper
+How to Choose the Right Paper Weight

 While modern multifunction printers are designed to work with a variety of paper weights, there are few printers that can perform at a high level using all paper weights.
 The type of printer and the type of print job are going to play major roles in the final product you receive in the printer tray.